Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 An API sits between a database and an integration to facilitate data transfers.
 For API integrations, it may be simplest to think of the API as a doorway to the database.
 Some APIs only permit data to be read from the underlying database, while others allow new information to be written.
 Common types of APIs are RESTSOAPXML-RPC, and GraphQL.
 In addition, we have webhooks, often called reverse APIs, because they push the data rather than wait for it to be pulled – as is usually the process with APIs.

 Technically, the API is what the integration communicates with.
 Practically, however, we can't separate the API from the integration because each API comes with a set of constraints or rules that we need to follow when building an API integration.
 Though we can do many things within an API integration, we cannot override those rules.
-Here are the areas that have constraints placed upon them by an API:
+Here are the things constrained by an API:

 Auth (authentication) controls access to the API